SFBS - Sustainable Food & Bioenergy

 SFBS 327 Ethnobotany: 3 Credits (3 Lab)

-PREREQUISITE: SFBS 146, SFBS 296 or SFBS 298, or consent of instructor.
+PREREQUISITE: SFBS 146 or SFBS 296 or SFBS 298, or consent of instructor.
 (F) Students will learn natural and social science tools to measure innovation in food systems.
 Training will be provided on experimental design as well as data collection, analysis and dissemination.
 Research methods will draw from agro-ecology, botany, cultural anthropology and nutrition

 SFBS 346 Sustainable Food and Bioenergy Systems Summer Field Course: 1 Credits (1 Other)